camunda/camunda-docs/docs/apis-tools/migration-manuals/migrate-to-camunda-api.md

 <TabItem value='output-adjustments'>

-- V1 returned `200` with the User Task body
+- V1 returned `200` with the user task body
 - V2 returns `204` (No Content)

 </TabItem>